sandiiemaad/HireWire-Site/AppFiles/static/HireWire/ReadMe.txt

-This folfer contains all javascript and css of all pages
+This folder contains all javascript and css of all pages